Why does my literature review feel disjointed after I’ve analysed my qualitative data?

 By the time you reach data collection and analysis in a qualitative PhD, your research is no longer what it was when you first wrote your literature review.

 Your research questions have sharpened.
 The conceptual focus of your study has narrowed or deepened.
-You sensitivity to certain ideas has increased.
-You understanding of what matters has changed
+Your sensitivity to certain ideas has increased.
+Your understanding of what matters has changed.

-However, your literature review was written at an earlier stage - based on an earlier version of your thinking, and if that structure hasn’t evolved alongside your research, a gap opens up.
+The literature review in front of you now was written at an earlier stage - based on an earlier version of your thinking, and if that structure hasn’t evolved alongside your research, a gap opens up.

 The real issue: conceptual drift